Empress Deng Sui — Beautiful Queen and Excellent Female Politician of the Eastern Han Dynasty

 Deng Sui as the Perfect Queen

-In the end, she finally accepted the queen’s crown when the third time the emperor begged her to be.
+In the end, she finally accepted the queen’s crown when, for the third time, the emperor begged her to be.

-Then, Deng Sui became one of the most perfect queens in the history of China; she took very good care of everyone, cut off most of the luxury expenses of the royal palace, and never tried to empower her clan.
+Then, Deng Sui became one of the perfect queens in the history of China; she took excellent care of everyone, cut off most of the luxury expenses of the royal palace, and never tried to empower her clan.

 Unfortunately, her husband passed away at a young age, which made her become the empress dowager when she was only 20 years old.

-But he gave her the centralized power that he achieved after difficult fights because he trusted Deng Sui would be a loving adoptive mother of his baby son and an outstanding empress dowager of his empire.
+But he gave her the centralized power he achieved after brutal fights because he trusted Deng Sui would be a loving adoptive mother of his baby son and an outstanding empress dowager of his empire.

-One of the most important reasons was that Deng Sui was a decent, trustworthy person, which made her excellent husband emperor believe that she would be different.
+One of the most important reasons was that Deng Sui was a decent, trustworthy person, which made her excellent husband believe she would be different.

 Jade Comb with Gold Decoration of the Eastern Han Dynasty — Metropolitan Museum of Art (Photo by Dongmaiying)